 LAB MEDIA: Figure 5 B Video Editor: Please emphasize the descending part of the graph till day 12

 Confocal microscopy of the stained 2D monolayer demonstrates localization of DAPI (dah-pee) nuclear stain, E-cadherin, and F-actin staining [1].
-The cells appeared to be differentiated with eneteroendocrine cells, Paneth cells and enterocyte cell lineages [2].
+The cells appeared to be differentiated with enteroendocrine cells, Paneth cells and enterocyte cell lineages [2].

 LAB MEDIA: Figure 6 A-D Video Editor: Please sequentially highlight the images from A to D